 Burn Severity Maps & Surveys

-Historic fire years in 2017 and 2018 burned over 2.1 million hectares in the province of BC.
-Many forest licensees have cutblocks under a silvicultural obligation that were impacted by the fire.
+The 2023 wildfire season was the most destructive in BC’s recorded history with 2.84 million hectares.
+Many forest licensees have cutblocks under a silvicultural obligation that have been impacted by wildfires.
 We can help map those forestry cutblocks, determining the burn severity to plan for re-forestation and site preparation, and identify any areas that may now be NP.
 With RPFs on staff, we can also complete the Section 108 application for funding relief in RESULTS, or Forest Carbon Iniative (FCI) funding for previously declared FG Blocks.
-SuavAir has completed over 3,000 hectares of wildfire survey.
+SuavAir has completed over 3,000 hectares of wildfire survey to date.

 Burn-Severity-1024x683.jpg